MisterProtocol/RAND-editor/README.md

 Small tweaks to the Makefiles are necessary to compile the code on MacOS Catalina or subsequent versions of MacOS, because of changes in the location of the `#include` files.
-These changes are discussed below.
+These changes are discussed in the Makefiles.

 The code can also be compiled and run under Windows using WSL, the Windows Subsystem for Linux, in which case it builds and runs just as it would